 Patients who had lost only some teeth experienced a steadily increased risk, rising roughly 6% for every tooth lost.

-“While additional study is needed, research indicates that oral health could play a role in improving overall health and lowering the risk of serious conditions,” said Kevin Sheu, DDS, director of Professional Services Quality for Delta Dental.
+“While additional study is needed, research indicates that oral health could play a role in improving overall health and lowering the risk of serious conditions,” said Kevin Sheu, DDS, director of professional services for Delta Dental.
 “Research like this is a good reminder that a healthy lifestyle, including a strong oral health component, supports better overall wellness.”